caurwx1/LociScan/README.md

 ```

 ## 2. Citation
 Please see and cite our paper: Yang Y, Tian HL, Yi HM, etl.
-LociScan: A Loci Combination Screening Tool For Plant Variety Discrimination Journal to be determined
+LociScan: A Loci Combination Screening Tool For Plant Variety Discrimination.
+Journal to be determined

 ## 3. Contact Us
 For permission or any technical questions, please email to: